-The earthquake relief effort in Haiti is an almost over-whelming situation with an entrenched generations-in-the-making- foreign aid dependent economy with socio-economic structural barriers to health, education and financial self-sufficiency by the 95% or so of Haitians who are not elite.
-And, the country had a failed economy and government– before the earthquake–due to a variety of reasons outside of the average Haitian’s control.
+The earthquake relief effort in Haiti is an almost overwhelming situation with an entrenched generations-in-the-making-foreign aid dependent economy with socio-economic structural barriers to health, education, and financial self-sufficiency by the 95% or so of Haitians who are not elite.
+The country had a failed economy and government– before the earthquake–due to a variety of reasons outside of the average Haitians’ control.
 This trip may be our biggest challenge yet.

-However, I expect success.
+However, I do expect success.
 It will just take some creativity and resourcefulness but we will be able to make a difference like so many times before.
-KIRF C0-founder Mark has been through rough aid situations in primitive conditions before in areas such as in rural Bihar (India), Cambodia, and indigenous villages in crises mode after being leveled by the earthquake in Peru.
+KIRF C0-founder Mark Kirwin has been through rough aid situations in primitive conditions before in areas such as in rural Bihar (India), Cambodia, and indigenous villages in crises mode after being leveled by the earthquake in Peru.
 The key to success is understanding the culture and the people through local contacts.
 Mark will be accompanied by two KIRF volunteers: both experienced in traveling in primitive conditions in impoverished areas.
-And, one of the volunteers has worked in Haiti.
+One of the volunteers has worked in Haiti before.
 If we could get aid into Burma after Typhoon Nargis, we can certainly get aid into Haiti.